-Stamina is another well-respected brand in the fitness industry and another company well known for producing quality gym equipment.
+Stamina is another well-respected brand in the fitness industry, and another company well known for producing quality gym equipment.

-It too has 8 resistance levels which can be changed via the knob situated underneath the monitor.
+It, too, has 8 resistance levels, which can be changed via the knob situated underneath the monitor.

-A nice looking rower that users loved because of how comfy it was to use, especially noted was a large padded seat, wide pivoting footrests, and padded handlebar.
+An excellent looking rower that users loved because of how comfy it was to use, especially noted was a large padded seat, wide pivoting footrests, and padded handlebar.

 Good value for money